 In the year 2004-5, cost of diesel constituted about 15 per cent of total ordinary working expenses and 12 per cent of gross total expenditure of railways.
-As a proportion of gross total expenditure, diesel cost rose to about 14 per cent in 2006-7, but subsequently has declined slowly and in 2009-10 constituted only 10 per cent.
-Given this, an increase of about 25 per cent in price of diesel, ceteris paribus, would likely raise gross total expenditure of railways by only 2.5 to 3.5 per cent.
+As a proportion of gross total expenditure, diesel cost rose to about 14 per cent in 2006-7, but subsequently has declined and in 2010-1 constituted only 11 per cent.
+Given this, an increase of about 25 per cent in price of diesel, ceteris paribus, would likely raise gross total expenditure of railways by only 2.75 per cent.